kbarry91/3rd-Year-Weather-Forecast/README.md

 * Notepad++

 ## Windows Store
+The application is available on the windows store here https://www.microsoft.com/en-ie/store/p/my-weather-forecast/9nd1v7kjwx4p
 This product is now fully certified and published in 241 countries on the Windows Store.
+My weather forecast has been tested and is available on Windows pc, Windows Phone and Xbox.
 The first submission was Declined for 2 reasons.

 1. China Bing Maps .
 Due to legistation in China the usage of bings map was not allowed.
 To solve the issue the app was taken off the market in China.